canyilmaz9/javapath/README.md

 Transposing the matrix means swapping the same numbered rows and columns of the matrix.
 The matrix obtained as a result of this process is the transpose of the initial matrix.
 At this stage, the transpose of a kxn matrix becomes an nxk matrix.
 For example, let's have a matrix A. The transpose of this matrix A is denoted by A^T (A over T).

+## University Management System
+1 - There are classrooms, offices and departments belonging to the university.
+2 - Offices are belonging to departments.
+3 - There are employees of the university.
+These employees may be professors or civil servants.
+4 - Every employee works in an office.

+Draw the Class diagram depicting this system.

+Note: There is no need to specify the attributes and behaviors of the classes.
 ## WritingBwithMultipleArrays
 Write a program that displays the letter "B" on the screen using "stars" using multidimensional arrays.